ashishxsinghh/Face-recognition-/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# Face-recognition-